What is This Simulation?

 - Energy Decay Rate: Energy lost per frame

-- Collision Energy Penalty: Base penalty for collisions (0-200%, default 100%)
+- Collision Energy Penalty: Base energy cost applied on collisions

 - Creature Skin: Visual style (Classic, Alien, Pet Rock, Bug)